 Data processing agreement

-Here you can see the data processing agreement that forms the basis for the processing of personal data when you are a customer of Elvium.
+Here you can see the current data processing agreement V6.39, which forms the basis for the processing of personal data when you are a customer of Elvium.
+The agreement is accepted together with the main agreement, which was signed when the customer relationship started.

 Addendum to the main agreement